Imrie House

 • Bright natural light and stunning views of the North Saskatchewan River and natural river valley landscape

-Users are responsible for tidying up, and for washing any supplied dishes, cutlery and glassware that may be used.
+Users are responsible for bringing their own food and beverages, tidying up, and for washing any supplied dishes, cutlery and glassware that may be used.
 There is limited on-site parking (enough to accommodate up to 6 or 7 vehicles).
 Additional parking is available on-street on Donsdale Drive.

 Contact us to book this unique place for your group's next meeting, workshop or small social gathering.
 There is no charge to rent the meeting room, but as a charitable, non-profit organization Land Stewardship Centre accepts donations from organizations that are using the space may wish to contribute to our operation and management of Imrie House.